oliverearl/cv/readme.md

-# Curriculum Vitae
+# CV

 Current my most-up-to-date CV / resume.
 Changes to it will be reflected in the repository.

 ## Compiled PDF

-You can either download it from [https://www.oliverearl.co.uk/cv](https://www.oliverearl.co.uk/cv), or if you clone / download this repo, compile it from the LaTeX source code.
-You can also grab one from my LinkedIn profile.
+You can either download it from [https://www.oliverearl.co.uk/cv.pdf](https://www.oliverearl.co.uk/cv.pdf), or if you clone / download this repo, compile it from the LaTeX source code.

 ## Academic CV